 Notified Bodies are designated to support a manufacturer CE marking their construction product in ways set out in the CPR and the harmonised technical specifications.

-There are Notified Bodies (PDF, 341KB, 12 pages) which describe the UK approach for the assessment, designation and notification of Notified Bodies under the EU Construction Products Regulation.
+There arewhich describe the UK approach for the assessment, designation and notification of Notified Bodies under the EU Construction Products Regulation.

 Technical Assessment Bodies are designated to support manufacturers who chose to European Technical Assessment route to CE marking for a construction product that is not covered or not fully covered by a harmonised European standard.

-There are Technical assessment bodies (PDF, 330KB, 9 pages) which describe the requirements that apply in the UK the assessment and designation of Technical Assessment Bodies under the EU Construction Products Regulation.
+There arewhich describe the requirements that apply in the UK the assessment and designation of Technical Assessment Bodies under the EU Construction Products Regulation.

-In the UK, the designating authority is the Department for Communities and Local Government.
+In the UK, the designating authority is the Department for Levelling Up, Housing and Communities.
 The department uses the United Kingdom Accreditation Service (UKAS) to undertake the initial assessment, accreditation and routine monitoring of Notified Bodies and Technical Assessment Bodies.

 If you have queries about the Designation of a Notified Body, or Technical Assessment Body under the CPR in the UK please contact: